open-sdg/open-sdg/docs/configuration.md

 ### map_disaggregation_select

-_Optional_: Whether to display a select (drop-down) on the maps which allows the user to control which combinations of disaggregations are represented on the map.
+_Optional_: Settings related to the select (drop-down) on the maps which allows the user to control which combinations of disaggregations are represented on the map.
+The following settings are supported:

+* `enabled`: Whether the select should display on maps.
 Defaults to false.
+* `omit_columns`: Any number of columns which should be omitted from the dropdown.

 ```nohighlight
 map_disaggregation_select: true